Junior High Power Rifle

 This program is structured as a mentoring program and overlays on existing H-P scheduled events.
 Juniors compete side-by-side with adult shooters and receive coaching from experienced shooters many of whom have earned the highest classification as a “Distinguished Shooter”.
 The overall program goal is that the Junior develops into a H-P Rifle shooter as a lifelong interest.

-There is an orientation in the fourth quarter each year and first quarter each year to prepare for the next upcoming season which typically begins in March.
+There is an orientation in the first quarter each year to prepare for the next upcoming season which typically begins in March.

-Eligibility is ages 12 years through 20 years old and meet CMP rules 4.4.2, 4.4.4 and 4.6.3a to participate in the program.
-To compete at Nationals as a Junior the eligibility requirement is 14 to 18 years old.
-If the Junior is over 18 years he/she will be competing at Nationals as an adult and on an adult team.
-When the Junior turns 19 yrs he/she must become an adult club member.
+Eligibility for the JRHP program and competing at CMP Nationals is ages 12 years through 20 years old and meet CMP rules 2.4 and 2.6.3 a) to participate in the program.
+If the Junior is over 20 years he/she will be competing at Nationals as an adult and on an adult team.
+Per MRPC club rules when the Junior turns 19 yrs he/she must become an adult club member.

 The annual goal for the Junior HP Rifle program is to have as many Juniors as interested to attend CMP Nationals at Camp Perry and compete side by side with the best rifle shooters in the world.
-Below are the matches for this set of goals:
+Below are the matches for this goal:

 - Attend either the SAFS Rifle Clinic or USMC Jr. HP Rifle Clinic